Melon (MLN) Market Cap Achieves $57.42 Million

-Melon (CURRENCY:MLN) traded flat against the U.S. dollar during the twenty-four hour period ending at 17:00 PM E.T. on January 17th.
-One Melon coin can now be bought for about $38.88 or 0.00121884 BTC on popular exchanges.
-During the last week, Melon has traded flat against the U.S. dollar.
-Melon has a total market capitalization of $57.42 million and approximately $6.43 million worth of Melon was traded on exchanges in the last day.
+Melon (CURRENCY:MLN) traded flat against the dollar during the 24-hour period ending at 23:00 PM E.T. on January 23rd.
+One Melon coin can now be purchased for $38.88 or 0.00121884 BTC on exchanges.
+Melon has a total market capitalization of $57.42 million and $6.43 million worth of Melon was traded on exchanges in the last day.
+During the last seven days, Melon has traded flat against the dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.